Church of Ireland: Overview

-The Church of Ireland sees itself as that 'part of the Irish Church which was influenced by the Reformation, and has its origins in the early Celtic Church of St Patrick'.
+The Church of Ireland sees itself as that 'part of the Irish Church which was influenced by the Reformation, and has its origins in the early Celtic Church of St Patrick.
 This makes it both catholic, as the inheritor of a continuous tradition of faith and practice, and protestant, since it rejects the authority of Rome and accepts changes in doctrine and liturgy caused by the Reformation.

 Following the Synod of Ráth Breasail (also known as Rathbreasail) in 1111, Irish Catholicism transitioned from a monastic to a diocesan and parish-based mode of organisation and governance.
 Many Irish present-day dioceses trace their boundaries to decisions made at the synod.
 The work of organizing the Church was completed by the Synod of Kells which took place in 1152, under the presidency of Giovanni Cardinal Paparoni.
 Diocesan reform continued and the number of archbishoprics was increased from two to four.
 The synod granted the Primacy of Ireland to the Archdiocese of Armagh.

 Some modern scholarship argues that early Irish Christianity was functionally separate from Rome but shared much of its liturgy and practice, and that this allowed both the Church of Ireland and Irish Catholicism to claim descent from Saint Patrick.
-It is also said that the Catholic Church in Ireland was jurisdictionally independent until 1155, when Pope Adrian IV purported to declare it a papal fief and granted Henry II of England the Lordship of Ireland in return for paying tithes; his right to do so has been disputed ever since.
+It is also said that the Catholic Church in Ireland was jurisdictionally independent until 1155, when Pope Adrian IV purported to declare it a papal fief in the bull Laudabiliter and granted Henry II of England the Lordship of Ireland in return for paying tithes; his right to do so has been disputed ever since.

 In 1534, the English Parliament passed the Act of Supremacy, which broke communion with the papacy and recognised Henry VIII as head of the Church of England; two years later, the Irish Parliament followed suit by acknowledging him as head of the Irish church.
 Although many bishops and most of the clergy refused to conform, the Church of Ireland was left with diocesan buildings and lands, since under the feudal system bishops held that property as vassals of the Crown.
 Despite the political and economic advantages of membership in the new church, a large majority of the Irish remained loyal to the Catholic Church centred in Rome, while in Ulster the church was outnumbered by Presbyterians.
 However, it remained the established church of the whole of Ireland until the First Gladstone ministry's Irish Church Act 1869 (32 & 33 Vict. c.
 42) disestablished it, with effect from 1 January 1871.

 The modern Church of Ireland is the second largest religious organisation in the Republic of Ireland, and the third largest in Northern Ireland, after the Roman Catholic and Presbyterian churches.